ibexa/documentation-developer/docs/guide/user_management/invitations.md

  ```

 Here, you can specify which template should be used for the invitation mail,
-and what should be the expiration time for an invitation link included in that mail.
+and what should be the expiration time for the invitation link included in that mail.

-## Configuration in YAML
+### Configuration in YAML

 You can also configure invitation templates in `user/src/bundle/Resources/config/ezplatform_default_settings.yaml`.
 There, you can point to the specific forms and invitation email templates.